 Jira Server Setup

-First, create a user for Halp to connect to Jira with.
+We require you to create a user for Halp to connect to Jira.
 We recommend naming it in a way that makes it clear it’s not a normal user, for example “Halp Bot”.

 Then, make sure the user is in the group “jira-servicedesk-users”.

 Next, add the user to a project you want to sync Halp with and ensure that it is a member of the “Service Desk Team” role: